 It takes place at the boundary where you meet your environment.
 It is awareness that you are not your thoughts.
 And that thoughts are not facts.
 Moreover, it is also awareness of all the senses.
 Touch, sight, sound, taste and smell.

 It draws on 2,500 years of history of teaching.
 And it draws on different religions and philosophies, including Buddhism.
 But it is not just meditation.
-And it isn’t doing nothing or seeking enlightenment, or sitting cross legged in a flowing robe.
+And it isn’t doing anything or seeking enlightenment, or sitting cross-legged in a flowing robe.

 It is both ‘formal’ and ‘informal’ meditation.

 Formal meditation is usually carried out sitting or lying down.
 Meditations can be by anywhere from 3-20 minutes.
 (Or even 45 minutes for those who really like them!).